Accessibility in the workplace: How to become an inclusive employer

 If hiring managers aren’t prepared to interview disabled candidates, it may skew the entire process.
 The fear of saying the wrong thing could cause the interviewer to remain silent instead of asking relevant questions.
 They may spend the interview wondering if the candidate can do the job with their disability.
 Yet, the candidate has most likely already overcome the challenges causing the hiring manager concern.

-Provide disability inclusion training for hiring managers to avoid these situations occurring in your organisation.
+Provide disability inclusion training for hiring managers to avoid these situations from occurring in your organisation.
 Have interviewers stick to questions that focus on core skills.
 Help them assess the individual as a whole instead of fixating on aspects of their disability.

 6. Make reasonable adjustments